 >

-Vintage Japanese Kimono Fabrics by Pieces: Japanese Textile Silk Fabric Swatches
+Vintage Japanese Kimono Fabrics by Pieces: Japanese Textile Fabric Swatches

 7579:1930-50s Japanese Meisen Silk 57in.
 Piece Deadstock, Stripes